Virginia denies vast majority of parole requests, data shows

 In 1995, the Virginia General Assembly abolished parole on grounds that doing so would lower the frequency of reincarceration after release.
 State and federal officials say Virginia has the lowest rate of reincarceration nationwide: 23% of Virginia inmates are reincarcerated within three years of their release from prison.

-“Virginia’s latest recidivism numbers are the result of a lot of hard work on the part of both the Department of Corrections and the incarcerated offenders,” Gov. Ralph Northam stated in a press release.
+“Virginia’s latest recidivism numbers are the result of a lot of hard work on the part of both the Department of Corrections and the incarcerated offenders,” Gov. Ralph Northam stated in

 In 2000, in Fishback v.
 Commonwealth, the Virginia Supreme Court ruled that juries must be told that parole has been abolished.
 Between 1995 and that court decision, 471 prisoners were sentenced without their juries knowing that they would not be eligible for parole, according to the Governor’s Commission on Parole Review.